Departmental Language Programme 2018-19

 If there is no timetable for your department yet, please come back to this page soon, as we are updating the timetables.
 You can also register online for these classes.

-Frequently asked questions about our Departmental Language Programme (DLP) are answered below.
+Frequently asked questions by staff and students about our Departmental Language Programme (DLP) are answered below.

 What is DLP?